bkovari/closest-pair-problem/README.md

 1) Solution code: */source/solution*
 2) Unit test code: */source/test*
 3) Sample files: */venv/resources* (directory I/O based operations)

+# Getting started
+Run */source/solution/main.py*.
+In the main function the selected file is read, calculation is perofmed and the result is printed to the standard output and into file under */venv/resources/calculation_output.txt*.

 # Development details
 The project was made in Python 2.7 using PyCharm Community Edition IDE.
 Virtualenv created.
 No extra package is needed, only standard library used.